Self-Sustained Oscillations of a Nonlinear Optomechanical System in the Low-Excitation Regime

 Since entering the single-photon strong-coupling regime is experimentally demanding, suitable schemes need to be explored allowing to reduce the demands on the coupling strength.
 Promising strategies include enhancing the nonlinearity induced by the optomechanical coupling strength, e.g.~by implementing nonlinear elements in the electromagnetic circuit.
 Inductively coupled cavity-optomechanical systems using superconducting microwave (quantum) circuits with embedded mechanical elements, as demonstrated in Refs.~\cite{schmidt-first-paper,rodrigues-first-nanoelectromech-device,zoepfl-nonlinear-cooling,Bera-singh-device-comphys2021}, are ideally suited to test this conjecture.
 These systems combine an intrinsic nonlinear microwave resonator with a mechanical element and the ability to prepare the mechanical modes close to the ground state \cite{zoepfl-nonlinear-cooling,nico-nonlinear-cooling,Bothner-4wave-cool-comphys2022,Majumder-cooling-qbit-mech-prr2022,deeg-lukas-pra012025-backaction-bistable}.

 Here, we experimentally explore and quantitatively model an optomechanical system with a strong nonlinearity implemented as a superconducting quantum circuit.
 We observe self-sustained oscillations \cite{carmon-selfosc-2007,marquardt2006,krause2015,srdas2023} of the mechanical oscillator by measuring the scattering response of the nonlinear cavity at excitation levels as low as a few photons.
 Our semi-classical model quantitatively describes the observed nonlinear response using independently determined system parameters.
 Notably, the excitation level of the microwave resonator required to trigger self-sustained mechanical oscillations is by several orders of magnitude lower than in conventional optomechanical systems based on linear cavities.
-This provides a pathway to investigate nonlinear dynamics driven by non-classical excitation schemes.
+The observation of nonlinear features at occupations as low as few photons makes the setup compatible with future studies in the quantum domain.
+Specifically, this provides a pathway to investigate nonlinear dynamics driven by non-classical excitation schemes.

 \textbf{Device concept.} We use the inductively coupled nano-electromechanical device, which has been described in Refs.~\cite{schmidt-first-paper,luschmann-mech-freq-control}.
 The microwave cavity is frequency tunable between $6.6$ and $\SI{7.35}{GHz}$ by an external magnetic field.
 It is realized as a superconducting $\lambda/4$ coplanar waveguide (CPW) resonator made from an aluminum thin film (see Fig.~\ref{main:fig:1-setup}), which is shunted to ground via a dc superconducting quantum interference device (dc-SQUID).
 The dc-SQUID is partially suspended and hosts two nanomechanical string resonators with a length of $\SI{30}{\micro\meter}$ and resonance frequencies of $\Omega_\mathrm{m} / \left(2\pi\right) \approx \SI{5.6}{\mega\hertz}$, sharing loss rates of approximately $\Gamma_\mathrm{m} / \left(2\pi\right) \approx \SI{10}{\hertz}$.
 It adds a magnetic flux-dependent inductance to the circuit, which allows for tuning of the microwave resonance frequency $\omega_\mathrm{c}$, controls the optomechanical single-photon coupling rate $g_0$, and adds a Kerr nonlinearity $\mathcal{K}$ to the microwave harmonic oscillator.
 We adjust the applied flux $\Phi$ and the total magnetic field $B_\mathrm{ext}$ using an in-plane and an out-of-plane magnetic field $B_\mathrm{ip}$ and $B_\mathrm{oop}$, respectively.
 In this paper, we focus on the mechanical mode at $\Omega_\mathrm{m}/(2\pi)=\SI{5.607716}{MHz}$, with large single-photon optomechanical coupling rates $g_0$ in the range of a few to tens of kilohertz.